The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 The head of department is responsible for ensuring that the members of the review team receive copies, at least two weeks before it is due to take place, of the following:

-The review team's certificate is submitted to the head of department and the examiner no later than two weeks after the mid-PhD seminar.
+The review team's certificate is submitted to the head of department and the examiner no later than two weeks after the midway review.
 A copy of the certificate is then sent to the doctoral student, supervisor and assistant supervisor.

 The originals are archived at the respective departments.

-A copy of the mid-PhD certificate of completion is sent to the Faculty Office.
-The director of studies reviews the certificate and follows up if necessary.
+A copy of the midway review certificate of completion is sent to the Faculty Office.
+The faculty director of doctoral studies reviews the certificate and follows up if necessary.

 The examiner is responsible for registration in LADOK.